sumedhekaru/Analyzing-Neighborhoods/README.md

 all data points in the map.
 Just wait for it.

-    \hypertarget{creating-an-interactive-map-to-show-the-neighborhoods-and-their-cluster-numbers}{%
-\subsection{Creating an interactive map to show the neighborhoods and their cluster numbers}\label{creating-an-interactive-map-to-show-the-neigborhoods-and-their-cluster-numbers}}
+### Creating an interactive map to show the neighborhoods and their cluster numbers

 Nothing beats to the interactive map of the different neighborhoods.
 Folium is great at producing an interactive map.
 Following figure showing an image of the map produced.
 Different color dots in the map represent the location of neighborhoods analyzed.
 The colors correspond to different k-mean groups.
 The balloon icon close to the middle of the map is showing us the location of my workplace.